withastro/astro/docs/src/pages/en/guides/styling.md

 #### Styling children

-If you’d like scoped styles to apply to children, you can use the special `:global()` function borrowed from [CSS Modules][css-modules]:
+If you'd like scoped styles to apply to children, you can use the special `:global()` function borrowed from [CSS Modules][css-modules]:

 ```astro
 <!-- src/components/MyComponent.astro -->